Moroccan leagues cleared to resume on July 24 | Goal.com

 Moroccan leagues cleared to resume on July 24

-The Royal Moroccan Football Federation have announced plans to restart the 2019-20 Botola Pro season and Botola 2 campaign on July 24.
+The Royal Moroccan Football Federation has announced plans to restart the 2019-20 Botola Pro season and Botola 2 campaign on July 24.

-Football activities in Morocco were suspended on March 14 to contain the spread of coronavirus in the country and following the progress made by the health institutions, the top-flight and second division clubs have been cleared to resume.training sessions which will be in two stages - individual and collective sessions - from June 25 with the individual phase having five players occupying half of the stadium for 10 days.
+Football activities in Morocco were suspended on March 14 to contain the spread of coronavirus in the country and following the progress made by health institutions, the top-flight and second division clubs have been cleared to resume.training sessions which will be in two stages.
+These are individual and collective sessions - from June 25 with the individual phase having five players occupying half of the stadium for 10 days.

 The FRMF also concluded the start date for the 2020-21 football season will be October 16.